Turnout

 What is substantial gainful activity?

-is a crucial measure used by the Social Security Administration (SSA) to determine eligibility for Insurance (SSDI) assistance.
-For 2026, the SGA limit is set at $1,690 per month for non-blind individuals and $2,830 for those who are blind.
-Earning above these thresholds can lead to a loss of benefits, suggesting that the individual may be capable of significant employment.
+Substantial gainful activity (SGA) is a crucial measure used by the Social Security Administration (SSA) to determine eligibility for Social Security Disability Insurance (SSDI) assistance.
+For 2026, the thresholds are $1,620 for non-blind individuals and $2,830 for those who are blind.
+Earning above these thresholds can lead to a loss of benefits, suggesting that the individual may be capable of substantial work.

-We understand that many find it challenging to stay within these limits.
-In 2026, the will see an increase of about $44 per month.
-However, this is offset by rising expenses, including a $17.90 .
-This means that the net increase for the average disabled worker is around $26.10, which can significantly affect budgeting and .
+We understand that many individuals find it challenging to stay within these limits.
+In 2026, the thresholds will see an increase.
+However, this is offset by deductions, including a $17.90 monthly deduction.
+This means that the net increase for the average disabled worker is around $26.10, which can significantly affect budgeting and financial planning.

 Real-life examples highlight the difficulties posed by SGA limits.
-For example, if a recipient earns $1,700 in a month, they would exceed the SGA threshold, putting their assistance at risk.
-On the flip side, understanding and managing and retain their benefits while exploring job opportunities.
+For example, if a recipient earns $1,700 in a month, they would exceed the limit, putting their assistance at risk.
+On the flip side, some individuals can work and retain their benefits while exploring employment opportunities.

 We’re here to help!
-Turnout provides support in this process through trained who assist clients in understanding these complexities without the need for legal representation.
+Turnout provides support in this process through guidance without the need for legal representation.
 You are not alone in this journey.

 The central node represents SGA, with branches showing limits for different years and categories, implications of exceeding these limits, and available support.
 Follow the branches to see how each aspect connects to the overall understanding of SGA.